 So you've just been to the Vet and experienced one of the worst 20 minutes of your life, so now its time to face the practical side even though its the last thing on earth that you feel like doing.
-Do you choose cremation for you pet or do you just want to bury them in the backyard, is that even allowed anymore?
-OOF it is so rough, as if you even feel like entertaining these thoughts...
-Then if you do decide to go cremation route, do I want a cremation urn?
-Generally you only get 1 option (cremation) at the vet so it's important to go and weigh up the options available to her, so lets go through some of them now.
+Do you choose pet cremation or do you just want to bury them in the backyard, is that even allowed anymore?
+OOF it is rough, as if you even feel like entertaining these thoughts...
+Then if you do decide to go cremation route, do I want a pet urn?
+With 70% of Australian households choosing cremation its important to hit up Mr Google so you can weigh up the options, lets go through some of them now.

 1. Pet cremation